Uionto/Prudence/README.md

 For me it works really well and i haven't done crazy things on my PC to get the result, so i guess it will work for you all.

+Note that there's that i don't really where it comes from, but i think it comes from the overuse of the program, that makes the instagram api block you api.
+I don't know how many time this blocking is effective, check more by entering 1 when the program asks if you need help at the end.

 Also check others https://github.com/megadose repositories, he's doing a really great work.